ime-tools/artswebapp/README.md

 Source install on RHEL6:
 ------------------------
 This guide will compile python2.7 without disturbing the system's python2.6.
-Skip to step X if python2.7 and pip are pre-installed.
+Skip to step 4 if python2.7 and pip are pre-installed.

 1) Install prerequisites for building python2.7.
 If no package manager is present, ensure the host has these requirements (root / sudo required)::